ForAeons/rust-lexer/README.md

 ## Features

 - Tokenization of various lexeme types including identifiers, literals, punctuation, operators, and more.
-- Support for numeric literals and basic data types.
+- Support for numeric literals.
 - Skipping of whitespace to focus on significant tokens.